Skip to main content

 Objectives of Differential Psychology

-Differential psychology is an area of psychology that focuses on identifying the differences in different human behaviors[2] in relation to external forces as well as emotional traits and cognitive abilities.
+Differential psychology is an area of psychology that focuses on identifying the differences in human behaviors in relation to external forces as well as emotional traits and cognitive abilities.[2]

 Some of the primary objects of differential psychology include: